mattyoung101/omicron/documentation/docs/omicam.md

 this as not an ideal approach.

 ### Our solution
+**TODO UPDATE TO INCLUDE SENSOR FUSION**

-This year, Team Omicron presents a novel approach to robot localisation based partly on a middle-size league paper by Lu, Li, Zhang, Hu & Zheng[^2].
-We localise using only RGB camera data by solving a multi-variate optimisation problem in realtime, via the Subplex non-linear gradient-free optimisation algorithm.
+This year, Team Omicron presents a novel approach to robot localisation using an advanced sensor fusion algorithm.

-The principle method of operation of our algorithm is that we need to match a virtual model of field geometry to the observed one from the camera, thereby inferring our position.
-Another way to think of it is we need to generate a transform such that a virtual model of the field will align with the real one, thereby also calculating our 2D position.
-If we match the lines so that they align in both the virtual model and real-world model, then we can infer that the calculated virtual robot coordinates are the same as the real, unknown robot coordinates.
-Essentially, we're taking what we know: the static layout of the field, and observed field geometry at our current position, and using it to infer the unknown 2D position vector.

-This is a form of the orthogonal Procrustes problem, which can be solved through a multitude of approaches such as iterative closest point (commonly used with 3D LiDARS), Monte-Carlo localisation via a particle filter or gradient fields.
-However, most of these approaches also consider rotation as a factor.
-Due to to our use of a high-accuracy BNO-055 IMU, we consider rotation to be a non-issue that can be easily corrected for, thereby reducing the complexity of the problem.
-Thus, we developed a novel three step algorithm involving ray-casting to infer our 2D position, ignoring rotation as a factor to be solved for.

-These steps are:
+Our approach builds an initial estimate of the robot's position using traditional methods such as vector maths and velocity integration.
+It then refines it to a much higher accuracy value using a novel approach that involves solving a multi-variate non-linear optimisation problem.
+Compared to just using goals, the addition of the optimisation stage increases accuracy by about 4.6x, to be as little as 1.5cm error.
+We believe an approach of this complexity and accuracy to be a first for the RoboCup Junior league.

+The optimisation element of our sensor fusion algorithm is inspired by a middle-size league paper by Lu, Li, Zhang, Hu & Zheng[^2].
+However, there are some major differences between their paper and our algorithm.
+While they generate line points and then use Monte-Carlo localisation, we instead generate rays and solve a non-linear minimisation problem.
+We found this more intuitive to implement and faster for our use case.
+The principle method our algorithm is to compare observed field line geometry from the camera, and compare this to a known model of the field.
+By trying to optimise the robot's unknown (x,y) position to maximise the fit between the observed lines and virtual lines, we can infer the robot's coordinates to very high accuracies.

+In theory, this optimisation algorithm can already solve our localisation problem, and we did indeed observe very good accuracy using idealistic Fusion 360 rendered images **(TODO provide picture)**.
+However, in the real world, we found the optimiser to be incredibly unstable, because the perspective of our camera's mounting obscures very far away field lines - which the optimiser needs to converge on a stable solution.
+To solve this issue, we decided to use other lower-accuracy, but more robust estimates of the robot's position to "give hints" to the optimisation algorithm, thus forming a sensor fusion approach.

+1. Estimate calculation
-1. Image analysis
+3. Image analysis
-2. Camera normalisation
+4. Camera normalisation
-3. Coordinate optimisation
+4. Coordinate optimisation

+#### Estimate calculation
+**Goal maths, mouse sensor**

 #### Image analysis
+**We use rays to sample the lines basically**

 The localiser's input is a 1-bit mask of pixels that are determined to be on field lines.
 This is determined by thresholding for the colour white, which is handled by the vision pipeline described earlier.